loopdash/loopdash/src/glossary/query.md

 title: Query - Loopdash
 h1: Query
 h2: What does it mean?
-summary: A query is a request for specific information from a WordPress database, typically used to retrieve posts or pages based on certain criteria.
+description: A query is a request for specific information from a WordPress database, typically used to retrieve posts or pages based on certain criteria.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly